SciDAS/nextflow-api/helm/README.md

 Deploy a Nextflow-API Server to Kubernetes Using Helm
 ===

-This guide assumes you have access to a K8s cluster.
+This guide assumes you have access to a K8s cluster, and either a valid PVC or storage class on that cluster.

 #### 0. Download Helm 3